return42/sphkerneldoc/linux_src_doc/drivers/usb/host/pci-quirks_c.rst

 Takes care of the handoff between the Pre-OS (i.e. BIOS) and the OS.
-It signals to the BIOS that the OS wants control of the host controller, and then waits 5 seconds for the BIOS to hand over control.
+It signals to the BIOS that the OS wants control of the host controller, and then waits 1 second for the BIOS to hand over control.
 If we timeout, assume the BIOS is broken and take control anyway.

 ..
 This file was automatic generated / don't edit.